Where to Find Your VIN Number: 6 Locations + Photos

 How to protect yourself:

-• Run HPI check (flags cloned VINs)
+- Run a Vehicle History Check (flags cloned VINs)

 Red flags: